martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 identity (e.g., "the website at example.com") while attempting to establish secure communication.
-Likewise, during TLS negotiation, the server presents its notion of the service's identity in the form of a public-key certificate that was issued by a CA in the context of the
-Internet Public Key Infrastructure using X.509 {{PKIX}}.
+Likewise, during TLS negotiation, the server presents its notion of the service's identity in the form of a public-key certificate that was issued by a certificate authority (CA) in the context of the Internet Public Key Infrastructure using X.509 {{PKIX}}.
 Informally, we can think of these identities as the client's "reference identity" and the server's "presented identity"; more formal definitions are given later.
 A